Table of Contents

 |pH 11||Antacids, Dental Treatment Rinses|

 |pH 13 and pH 14||Very Very High Alkaline|

-Tooth Erosion and Acidity in Mouth
+Tooth Erosion and hyperacidity in the mouth

-Causes of Acidity in Mouth
+Causes of acid in the mouth

 - Fruit Juice – The Apple, Lemon, Orange, and Cranberry are more acidic fruit juice options.